adriantoine/kewler/readme.md

 Cool, you have a blue color boxed and wrapped.

 #### HOLD ON!
-You've just made a function which returns the values passed as first parameter, I can do it myself!!
+You've just made a function which returns the first parameter, I can do it myself!!

-Ok sorry, that wrapper does a bit more...
-Want to get a darker one?
-Here you go:
+Ok well, that wrapper does a bit more...
+Want to get a lighter one?
+There you go:

 ```js
 import {lightness} from 'kewler';